2015-01-07: I’ve updated this post to to reflect changes in FreeNAS 9.3.

-FreeNAS is not supported running under a VM but OmniOS is.
+FreeNAS is not supported running under a VM (this is now a supported configuration) but OmniOS is.
 In my testing both OmniOS and FreeNAS work well under VMware under the best practices of passing an LSI controller flashed into IT mode to the VM using VT-d.
-I did find that OmniOS does a lot better virtualized on slower hardware than FreeNAS.
-On an Avaton C2750 FreeNAS performed well on bare metal, but when I virtualized it using vmdks on drives instead of VT-d FreeNAS suffered in performance but OmniOS performed quite well under the same scenario.
+I found that OmniOS does a lot better virtualized on slower hardware than FreeNAS.
+On an Avaton C2750 FreeNAS performed well on bare metal, but when I virtualized it using vmdks on drives instead of VT-d FreeNAS suffered in performance but OmniOS performed well under the same scenario.

 Both platforms have VMXNET3 drivers, neither has a Paravirtual SCSI driver.